LAST VISITED FEBRUARY 2014

 The lights low on the headland behind belong to BUNGALOW RAYA RESORT'S restaurant.
 Real nice beach/bay views from the tables here but they have also been infected by big payers from THE RACHA and maybe all those Russian mafia daytrippers with 90baht small Changs.
 YIPS!!
 So in the interest of research I wandered into THE RACHA'S beach bar - small Changs 140!
 Hell, that's Austalian beach resort prices.
 Oh yeah, they coud sell me an Aussie beer - at 220.
 Tell 'em they're dreaming.

-I thought BUNGALOW RAYA RESORT was by far the most attractive of the budget places on the island.
-The fan bungalows range along the headland beyond the restaurant - all with some kind of bay view.
+On my first visit in 2010 I thought BUNGALOW RAYA RESORT was by far the most attractive of the budget places on the island.
+The fan bungalows range along the headland beyond the restaurant - most with some kind of bay view.
 They were the same price as my smaller RAYA FATHER bungalow at 1000 baht per night in early Dec 2010 - still overpriced in my view.
-Restaurant food prices were 0 to 20% higher than RAYA FATHER which itself was 20 to 50% higher than typical budget bungalow resort restaurants.
+Restaurant food prices were 0 to 20% higher than my 2011 digs at RAYA FATHER which itself at at the time was 20 to 50% higher than typical budget bungalow resort restaurants (the 2014 revisit saw this reduced to 0 to 20% higher).
 Ko Raya/Racha is an above average island price wise for access, accommodation and food.
 Note the most distant of BUNGALOW RAYA RESORT'S bungalows was less than 5 minutes from the sands of Patok and slightly more than 5 minutes from the northern end of attractive Siam Beach by a not-too-steep back-track across the headland.

 These dudes gathered frequently on the rocks opposite the entrance to BUNGALOW RAYA RESORT for a hand-out from the restaurant.
 Some were the biggest monitor lizards I've seen in Thailand, approaching 2m long - must be good tucker they get.
 The netting is not an enclosure, they could crawl underneath with a bit of difficulty - more to keep the tourists a safe distance.
 Be careful, monitors use their tails as a weapon - one swiped me across the chest when I tried to hurry it off a pathway soon after taking this shot.
 I had no idea I was close enough to swat.

 A little over 10 minutes walk from Patok Beach is the northern facing Siam Bay, longer and way quieter.
 Sand is as white, water pretty clear although the bay was catching a bit more of the dry season easterly wind on a very blustery day which can increase turbidity in shallow water.
+We found a fair bit of coral lumps and rock underfoot when wading.
 This beach suffers a bit from the low-tide blues - you can wade a considerable distance from shore at such times.
 Note too the shot shows that high tide leaves only a strip of dry sand - however I found the beach very pleasant at such times.

 The stream in the foreground is not polluted but tannin-stained on its journey through the rainforest.